Associate Professor of Music, Trombone

 A respected pedagogue, Schmidt is a frequent clinician and adjudicator at regional and state levels.
 He has been named Teacher of the Year by the Music Advisory Council at Stetson University on three separate occasions.
 Many of his students have won awards at local, regional and international solo competitions, including those sponsored by the International Trombone Association, the International Tuba and Euphonium Association, the Leonard Falcone International Euphonium and Tuba Festival, the Eastern Trombone Workshop, and the Canadian Broadcasting Corporation.
 Many of his former students are currently successful music educators, college professors, or members of military bands and professional orchestras.
 Other students have been accepted at prestigious graduate institutions such as Julliard, Yale University, Cincinnati Conservatory of Music, New England Conservatory of Music, Oberlin Conservatory of Music, University of Missouri-Kansas City Conservatory of Music, Lynn Conservatory of Music, Shenandoah Conservatory of Music as well as at the University of Miami, Southern Methodist University and Rice University.

-In 2013, the Stetson Trombone Choir, directed by David Schmidt, was selected to perform two concerts at the International Trombone Festival held at Columbus State University in Columbus, Georgia.
+Under his direction, the Stetson Trombone Choir was selected to perform two concerts at the International Trombone Festival held at Columbus State University in Columbus, Georgia.